brookdb/creatorverse/README.md

 Submitted by: **👉🏿 Brook Daba**

 About this web app: **👉🏿 This is a web app that lets you showcase your favorite creaters.
-It's build with React and Supabase**
+It's built with React and Supabase**

 Time spent: **👉🏿 12** hours